tariqahmed1912/internship-kloudle/docs/aws.md

     - Labels - Give label name (`dast-scan`, in my case) which can be used to specify stage(s) to use this agent instead of the master node.
     - Usage - I selected `Only build jobs with label expressions matching this node` because I only want this agent to be used when its label expression is specified in the project.
     - Launch Method - Chose `Launch agents via SSH` and provided IP of agent instance and credentials required to log on to the instance.
     - Availability - Selected the default option of `Keep this agent online as much as possible`.
+    Now, click `Save`.

     ![Screenshot](img/aws_2.png)

+4. Create a new project (I selected `Pipeline`) and in the `Configure` section, specify the Git repo containing the Jenkinsfile.
+5. Click `Build Now` to execute the pipeline.

 ### **Pipeline**